keypom/keypom-docs/docs/Tutorials/Advanced/daos/drop.md

 ## Final Code

-Putting everything together, the final code for the drop should be:
+Putting everything together, the final code for the drop should be as shown below:

 ```js reference
 https://github.com/keypom/keypom-js/blob/1640dd9125ea6c8a7872cb14d3f8b7bfc8038e4f/docs-advanced-tutorials/dao-onboarding/pre-security/createDaoDrop.js#L1-L101
 ```

+---

 ## Conclusion

-So far, you've broken down the DAO auto-registration tool into functional requirements and used them to write a script to create the drop.
+So far, you've broken down the DAO auto-registration tool into functional requirements.
+You then used them to write a script to create the accompanying drop.

 In the next tutorial, you'll be creating the DAO bot that the FC drop you just created will be interacting with.